liolikus/chain-crush/README.md

 - Score points for each match (3 chains = 3 points, 4 chains = 4 points)
 - 60-second time limit
 - Scores are converted to test-tokens when connected

+## Mobile Support

+The game now includes full mobile touch support:

+- **Touch Controls**: Tap and swipe to move pieces
+- **Swipe Gestures**: Swipe in any direction to move adjacent pieces
+- **Touch Feedback**: Visual feedback for touch interactions
+- **Mobile Optimized**: Prevents scrolling and zooming during gameplay
+- **Responsive Design**: Adapts to different screen sizes

+### How to Play on Mobile

+1. **Start the Game**: Tap the "Start Game" button
+2. **Move Pieces**: Tap and swipe on a candy piece in the direction you want to move it
+3. **Valid Moves**: Only adjacent pieces can be swapped
+4. **Match Detection**: The game automatically detects and removes matches
+5. **Score Tracking**: Your score is displayed and tracked in real-time

+The mobile version maintains all the same features as the desktop version, including blockchain integration and leaderboard functionality.

 ## TO DO